Nathan Healy

 Frequently Asked Questions

-Yes, solar panels typically increase home value in Raleigh.
-According to Zillow research, homes with solar panels sell for 4.1% more than comparable homes without solar systems.
+Yes, solar panels increase home value in Raleigh.
+Research shows that homes with solar systems sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s analysis of home sales across the United States.